mblstamps/stamps2018/kmer_tutorial/sourmash.md

 * what is our mystery sample?
 * we see that E. coli shows up with one analysis - which analysis or analyses should we believe?
 * how might we move to be on more certain ground?

+Summary statement: these are ~low resolution analyses.
+Don't trust 'em completely - but you can use 'em to guide your next analyses.

 ## K-mers!